 Denture — An oral prosthetic to replace some missing teeth (partial denture) or all natural teeth (full or complete denture).

 Direct Pulp Cap — The procedure in which the exposed pulp is covered with a dressing or cement that protects the pulp and promotes healing and repair.

 Dry Socket — Severe pain inside and around the tooth socket, which usually occurs one to three days after a tooth extraction, is dry socket.
 The condition is more common after wisdom tooth (third molar) extractions and usually requires a return to the dental office for post-operative care.

 of the tooth which covers the crown.
 Enamel is the hardest substance in the body.

-Endodontist - A dentist that specializes in diagnosing and treating tooth pain or infections and performing root canal treatment and other procedures involving the tooth nerve or pulp.
+Endodontist — A dentist that specializes in the diagnosis and treatment of tooth pain or infections, and performs root canals and other procedures involving the tooth nerve or pulp.